mrdago/MMM-Pimatic/README.md

 # Module: MMM-Pimatic
 This [MagicMirror](https://github.com/MichMich/MagicMirror) module, connects to a [pimatic](https://pimatic.org/) home automation server to listen on device attribute changes.
-Received values are compared to a default value and displayed as entry in a notification board.
-Optional an audio signal can be triggered.
-As an example, in case of a gas alarm by pimatic a alarm sirene (mp3) is played in endless loop by omxplayer.<br>The modul can also be used to monitor pimatic temperature values displayed in a separate table (Temperature Board).
+Received values are compared to a default value and differing values are displayed on the MagicMirror screen (Notification Board).
+Optional an audio alarm can be triggered.
+As an example, in case of an emergency alarm a sirene (mp3) can be played in endless loop by omxplayer (see example in config.json).<br>The modul can also be used to monitor pimatic temperature values displayed in a separate table (Temperature Board).

 **Notification Board:**